ripandy/SOAR/Documentation~/docs/getting-started/installation.md

 ## Before You Begin

-Before you proceed with installing SOAR, please ensure you have the following:

-- **Unity Version**: SOAR requires **Unity 6.0 or later**.
-- **Understanding Unity Packages**: SOAR is distributed as a Unity Package.
-You will be using Unity's Package Manager to install it using one of the methods described below.
+SOAR is a Unity Package that can be installed using one of the methods below.
+It requires **Unity 6.0 or later**.

-- **R3 (Highly Recommended)**: SOAR is designed to be extensible with the [R3] library.
-While SOAR can function independently, its full potential are unlocked when used with R3.
+While SOAR can function independently, it is designed to be extended with the [R3] library.
+It is highly recommended to install R3 to unlock SOAR's full potential.

-Once you've confirmed these points, you can proceed with your preferred installation method.

 ## OpenUPM